 Most folks are really good about making sure they have the proper amount of insurance for their home and automobiles.
 But when it comes to ensuring the survival of their family in rough economic times, well … not so much.

 Nobody can say exactly how the collapse of the “almighty” US dollar will unfold, but you can bet that most people will be unprepared if and when it happens.
+If we’re lucky, it will happen one weekend after the-powers-that-be announce a bank holiday followed by a complete fully-controlled system reset that results in significantly lower standards of living for everyone.

-The worst part of any economic collapse occurs in the first few weeks after the initial event that precipitates the crisis.
-Empty store shelves and fuel shortages will almost certainly result in civil unrest and a huge spike in crime.
-I suspect it will be an extremely volatile and scary time — especially in major metropolitan areas — as people caught unprepared end up roaming far and wide, searching for the most basic of necessities, and doing whatever they must to ensure their survival.
+The worst part of any such chaotic, unplanned, economic collapse occurs in the first few weeks after the initial event that precipitates the crisis.
+It could be an extremely volatile and scary time — especially in major metropolitan areas — as people caught unprepared end up roaming far and wide, searching for the most basic of necessities, and doing whatever they must to ensure their survival until anew currency is eventually established that helps repair the broken supply chains.
+Until that occurs, however, most people will have to rely on the black market for almost everything, but life will go on, and goods and services will continue to be traded — just far less efficiently than before.

 How long will it take for things to get back to a relative state of normalcy?
 That’s anybody’s guess, but I’ve been preparing under the following assumptions:

 Water.
 If you’re dependent on your local municipality for water, what will you do if a lack of spare parts shuts down the water system for a week or two?
 If the situation is dire, you can get by on about one quart of water per day.
-However, ideally you should plan to have at least one gallon per person per day for at least two weeks, preferably four.
+However, ideally you should prepare to have at least one gallon per person per day for at least two weeks, preferably four.
 You should also purchase a heavy duty filter to purify additional water.
 Top-of-the-line water filters that will purify up to 13,000 gallons cost roughly $250.

 Warmth.
 Although I live in a warm weather climate, I realize many people don’t.
 If you live in an area with extremely cold winters, make sure you have a sufficient supply of wood or heating oil on hand.